 That’s the question every successful marketer has asked at some point or another.
 The problem is, there’s no one easy answer.
-That’s because most businesses aren’t looking to engage just one customer.
-We typically target a broader audience, and each human we speak to views the world in their own unique way.
-So, for a utility company serving a massive customer base spanning across various demographics and propensities, “What makes customers tick?” is a question with infinite possible answers.
+That’s because most organizations aren’t looking to engage just one person.
+We typically target a broader audience, but each human we speak to views the world in their own unique way.
+So, for a healthcare system, financial institution, or utility company serving a massive population spanning across various demographics and propensities, “What makes your audience tick?” is a question with infinite possible answers.
 Here’s how to identify and leverage the ones that matter.

-You may have read or heard us say before that Fiveworx goes beyond meter data to engage a customer of one.
+You may have read or heard us say before that Lirio personalizes communication to engage and inspire an audience of one.
 But what does that actually mean?
-It means that we focus, not only on data related to customer age, energy use, household income, and other quantitative measures, nor do we stop at geographic location.
-We dig deeper into the psychographic and behavioral factors that influence customer decision making.
+It means that we focus, not only on data related to age, product use, income, clinical status, and other quantitative measures, nor do we stop at geographic location.
+We dig deeper into the psychographic and behavioral factors that influence human decision making.

-What makes customers “tick” and inspires them to act boils down to their fundamental beliefs, their value systems.
-Each customer’s attitudes, opinions, perceptions, and behaviors directly affect every decision they make, including what products to buy and what measures to complete in improving their home.
-Fundamental factors, such as the customer’s worldview thinking styles, deeper emotional drivers, and other psychographic characteristics, help determine how they perceive and react to every message they receive.
-These are vital considerations for engaging your customers.
+What makes people “tick” and inspires them to act boils down to their fundamental beliefs, their value systems.
+Each person’s attitudes, opinions, perceptions, and behaviors directly affect every decision they make, including what products to buy, plans to follow, precautions to take, measures to complete, and more.
+Fundamental factors, such as an individual’s worldview thinking styles, deeper emotional drivers, and other psychographic characteristics, help determine how they perceive and react to every message they receive.
+These are vital considerations for engaging the unique individuals you serve.

 Why?
 Well, for example: